LaunchCodeEducation/csharp-web-dev-curriculum/content/introduction-and-setup/next-steps.md

 ## Next Steps

 Now that you have Visual Studio set up, you are ready to start programming in C#.
+Before you dive in, make sure to bookmark Microsoft's [documentation](https://learn.microsoft.com/en-us/dotnet/csharp/) for C#.
+Microsoft regularly updates the documentation to address common errors or to make sure you, as a developer, get the latest info after a new release.
 The next chapter is on how data types and variables work in C#.
-Before you start reading up on the next topic, here are a couple extensions you might enjoy experimenting with:
+Before you start reading up on the next topic, here are a couple extensions you might enjoy experimenting with in Visual Studio:

 1. [Spell Checker](https://marketplace.visualstudio.com/items?itemName=EWoodruff.VisualStudioSpellChecker)
 1. [Visual Studio Theme Pack](https://marketplace.visualstudio.com/items?itemName=idex.vsthemepack)